 Clear Your Browsing Data

 As you browse the web, Chrome saves URLs and cached texts for websites you’ve visited, your download history, cookies, and other website and plugin data.
 The point of the history and cache are to speed up Chrome by allowing it to load resources from your hard drive instead of downloading them every time.
 Sometimes, however, the cache can become very large and may end up slowing Chrome down.

 NOTE: You shouldn’t clear your history regularly for speed purposes, as that defeats the purpose of having a local cache.
 You can certainly clear it for privacy reasons though, or if you are having an issue with a particular site.

 There are several ways to clear your history, including clearing your entire browsing history and clearing the history for specific sites.

 Clear Your Entire Browsing History

-To clear your entire browsing history, click the wrench icon on the toolbar and select Tools -> Clear browsing data from the drop-down menu.
+To clear your entire browsing history, open the Options menu and select More Tools > Clear Browsing Data.

-NOTE: Clearing your entire browsing history prevents matches from displaying when you start typing URLs in the address bar.
+NOTE: Clearing your entire browsing history also prevents browsing history matches from displaying when you start typing URLs into the address bar.

 Clear Specific Items from Your Browsing History